BorisMichaelRandebrock/philosophers/README.md

 ## Introduction

-The Dining Philosophers problem involves five philosophers sitting at a table who do nothing but eat, sleep &  think.
+The Dining Philosophers problem involves five philosophers (actually... any number between 1 and 200 - a lonely philo can not eat though...) sitting at a table who do nothing but eat, sleep &  think.
    Between each pair of philosophers, there is a fork.
 A philosopher must pick up both forks to eat.
     The problem is to design a protocol such that no philosopher will starve and the system will not deadlock.